The following sections provide additional details on the client-to-site VPN server parameter settings.

 Name of the attribute field on the authentication server that contains group information.
 The VPN group policy is pinned to the value returned by the LDAP, MSAD, or RADIUS server.

-Attributes from LDAP / MSAD / RADIUS or TACPLUS authentication schemes are used to determine the default authentication scheme for the user.
+Attributes from LDAP, MSAD, or TACACS+ authentication schemes are used to determine the default authentication scheme for the user.
 As soon as only a username is used, the configured default authentication scheme will be used.
 The username must also exist in LDAP (or the corresponding authentication scheme) or the option Alternative Login Name Field must be used.

 Group Policy Settings